asmith9455/CarND-Behavioral-Cloning-P3/writeup.md

 The Udacity set contains 24 108 images.
 My addition data for the hard left hander with the dirt path on the right midway through the turn contains 4 755 images.
 This is a total of 28 863 data points.
 With data augmentation, I had 173 178 pairs of images and steering angles.
 I build the data preprocessing into the network architecture by using Keras lambdas and RGB to greyscale conversion, as described above.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by trial and error.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.